ai-forever/fusion_brain_aij2021/README_EN.md

 **Train.** It is suggested that a training set should be represented by a part of the train dataset [VQA v2](https://visualqa.org/download.html): it shall include questions in English (*Training questions 2017 v2.0* file), images from the COCO dataset, for which these questions are asked (*Training images* file), as well as annotations - answers to questions (*Training annotations 2017 v2.0* file).

-**Test public.** The public test dataset consists of questions in both Russian and English: the Russian part represents translated 10,000 first samples from the validation part of the VQA v2 dataset, while the English one represents other 10,000 examples from the same dataset taken in the original form.
+**Test public.** The public test dataset consists of questions in both Russian and English: the Russian part is represented by translated samples from the first 10,000 examples from the validation subset of the VQA v2 dataset, while the English part is represented by samples from the second 10,000 examples from the same dataset taken in the original form.
+The total size of the test public dataset is 5,446 samples.

 **Test private.** The private test dataset is hidden from participants.
 Its format is similar to the public test set and contains questions in Russian and English.